johannbrink/EFCoreValueObjectPredicateExample/readme.md

 Inserting a new blog
 Querying for a blog
 Updating the blog and adding a post
-This works: Querying for a post (Using deep comparison) THIS BREAKS!
+This works: Querying for a post (Using primitive type) THIS BREAKS!
 Querying for a post (Using Value Object) Unhandled exception.
 System.InvalidOperationException: No backing field could be found for property 'Status.PostId' and the property does not have a getter. at Microsoft.EntityFrameworkCore.Metadata.IPropertyBase.GetMemberInfo(Boolean forMaterialization, Boolean forSet)